 The Lawyers That Listen

-have suffered on the job injuries.
-During our decades in practice, we have recovered millions of dollars for our clients in Shelby County, Tennessee, and Desoto, Marshall and Tate counties in Mississippi by filing workers’ compensation claims and personal injury lawsuits.
+The Chatham Gilder Howell Pittman team is here to assist warehouse workers in our area who have suffered on-the-job injuries.
+During our decades in practice, we have recovered millions of dollars for our clients in Shelby County, Tennessee, and Desoto, Marshall, and Tate counties in Mississippi by filing workers’ compensation claims and personal injury lawsuits.

 If you are ready to work with an experienced team of attorneys who will listen to your story and help get you the compensation you deserve, it is time to contact our office and set up a meeting.